-Chikara is by far my favorite wrestling promotion.
-I think it embodies everything that is good about pro wrestling.
-It’s the only one in America (and probably the universe) that takes inspiration from pop culture, comics, mythology, psychology, video games, and many other sources, to create a unique and vibrant culture.
-There’s no shortage of deep and fascinating storylines.
+I think CHIKARA embodies everything that is good about pro wrestling.
+It takes inspiration from pop culture, comics, mythology, psychology, video games, and many other sources, to create a unique and vibrant culture.
 Chikara features long-term booking at its best and a number of stories have their roots in earlier Seasons.
 There’s so much depth and storylines can be taken a number of ways and viewed on a number of levels.
-For someone like me, who loves to sit, ponder, and analyze them, it’s incredibly satisfying.

-Some of the best wrestlers today are on the roster and they draw others from all over the world.
-The styles displayed in the ring range vary from Lucha to American to Puro to British.
 I think pretty much every wrestling fan will find a wrestler whose style they love, whether they lean toward high-fliers, mat technicians, or both.
-The live shows are great – I always have the best time.
-It is a family-like atmosphere and everyone is there for the same reasons – because they love wrestling and want to have fun.
+The live shows are great, as they have a family-like atmosphere.
+Plus, everyone is there because they love wrestling and want to have fun.
 And isn’t that the point?